-Although other makes of Gigabit switch are designed to the same Ethernet standards as HP ProCurve switches, there are slight differences in how they work internally, which has lead to incompatibilities with our system which were not apparent during initial testing.
+Although other makes of Gigabit switch are designed to the same Ethernet standards as HP ProCurve switches, there may be slight differences in how they work internally, which has led to incompatibilities with our system.

-It is for this reason we do not warrant our products for any Hydra network problem unless the HP ProCurve switches we recommend are used.
+It is for this reason that Calrec do not warrant our products for any Hydra network problem unless the HP ProCurve switches we recommend are used.

-If other makes of switch are used and problems do occur, the customer shall remain liable for the costs of any support, engineering or design work undertaken as a result of that equipment installation.
-We do not make or imply any commitment to modify the console or Hydra system.
+If other makes of switch are used and problems do occur, Calrec shall not be liable for the costs of any support, engineering or design work undertaken as a result of that equipment installation.